anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/03-accessing-linux-ssh.md

-*Module 2: System Access and File Management*
+# Module 2: System Access and File Management
-# Accessing Linux Machine via SSH
+## Chapter 3: Accessing Linux Machine via SSH

 ### Introduction
 In this chapter, we will explore how to access a Linux machine remotely through different platforms: Windows SSH client, Mac Terminal, and Linux Terminal.
 SSH (Secure Shell) is a protocol used to securely access and manage remote systems.